matiaspunx/spookards/README.md

 ## description

 Spookards is a web application that generates postcards with scary quotes from your favorite movies.
-It uses the [Cloudinary](https://cloudinary.com/) service to store and serve the images, use Google Gemini IA to generate quotes, and Supabase to save the quotes.
+It uses the [Cloudinary](https://cloudinary.com/) service to store, transform and serve the images, use Google Gemini IA to generate quotes, and Supabase to save the quotes.

 ## Features

 - Generate quotes from your favorite movies
 - Upload your own images for the postcards
-- Generate postcards with quotes from your favorite movies
+- Generate postcards transforming you into a character, monster or creature from the movie

 ## About the project